Satellite downlink scheduling problem: A case study: Schedule Generator Algorithm

 \subsection{Implementation of the Schedule Generator}

 Let $V^*$ be an ordered subset of $V$.
-Given $V^*$, we now present a \emph{greedy algorithm} to schedule requests in $V^*$ following the order prescribed in $V^*$.
+Given $V^*$, we now present a \emph{schedule generation algorithm} to schedule requests in $V^*$ following the order prescribed in $V^*$.
 The algorithm maintains several indicator interval sets representing channel availability at ground stations and antenna availability on the satellite.
 After scheduling a request, the algorithm updates these indicator sets.
+A high-level pseudo-code of the schedule generation algorithm is presented in Algorithm~\ref{alg:greedy}.
+In what follows, we describe the details of each step of the algorithm.

-Let $A$ be an interval set that represents the time intervals when both satellite antennas are available.
-Let $H$ and $F$ be interval sets indicating the time intervals when a half-power and full-power downlinks can happen, respectively.
-Let $Q_g$ and $Q^1_g$ be interval sets indicating the availability of the ground station $g \in G$ in normal and high reliability visibility, respectively.
+As we mentioned above, the algorithm maintains several interval sets: \begin{itemize} \item $A$ is an interval set representing the time intervals when both satellite antennas are available. \item $H$ and $F$ are interval sets indicating the time intervals when half-power and full-power downlinks can happen, respectively. \item $Q_g$ and $Q^1_g$ are interval sets indicating the availability of the ground station $g \in G$ in normal and high reliability visibility, respectively.
 Note that we do not need the second pair of indicator sets for a two channel ground station.
 Indeed, the number of channels in this case is not limiting since the number of simultaneous downlinks is constrained by the number of antennas.
-Hence, resource availability of the two channel ground stations does not need to be tracked.
+Hence, resource availability of the two channel ground stations does not need to be tracked. \end{itemize}